vero-nika-2828/sewing-squad-gitpod/README.md

 15. I want to be able to log in to my account repeatedly
+15. I want to be able to navigate the site across variety of screen sizes
 16. I want to be given a confirmation that I am logged in
 17. I want to be able to view a list with projects I added
 18. I want to be able to go to add a project directly
 19. I want to be able to edit my projects
+19. I dont want other people to edit my projects
+19. I dot want other people to delete my project
 20. I want to be able to delete my projects
+20. I want to be able to quick find individual projects of interest
 21. I want to be able to log out from my account when I finish working with it

 ### Site owner's Goals

+22. I want to be able to control content on the webpage
+22. I want only registered users to be able to view full content
 22. I want users to create their account
 23. I want to store the user’s project entries in a database
 24. I want to be able to retrieve the project entries from database for my website